 It’s the manner in which they decided that should concern everyone.
 None of the Council members ran for office on this agenda.
 Unfortunately, this lack of responsiveness and transparency is something we’ve grown to expect from this council.
 This is why we realized early on, rent control could not be our only or even our primary issue.
 Not if we are to protect our city and keep everything we loved about Culver City when we moved in.

-Over the past year we have gotten involved in the following issues:
+We anticipated them acting similarly over other issues.
+Over the past three years we have gotten involved in the following issues:

 - The spike in vagrancy and associated crimes in our city

 - Protecting the good name of our police department and keeping them properly funded